KevinAst/action-u/docs/basics.md

    - implies the action types from the JSON structure

-   - defines the overall action organization
+   - defines the overall ActionStruct organization

 1. ActionNodes (ones that promote action creator functions) are defined through the `actionMeta` property.